 Working groups may consist of 5 to 15 individuals (primarily UC graduate students, from at least two campuses) who will collaborate over one academic year to address a clearly-defined and timely issue or the early stages of research on an emergent topic in the humanities.
 Throughout this year, members must engage in regular, ongoing virtual communication and meet in person at least two times.

-Graduate student organizers will be responsible for coordinating all aspects of the working group and will work in conjunction with the PI to manage the award.
-Faculty PIs are not expected to take an active role in the working group’s research or programming; their sole responsibility is to facilitate the administration of funding.
+Graduate student organizers will be responsible for coordinating all aspects of the working group, including grant reporting, and will work in conjunction with the faculty PI and the appropriate staff member in their department to manage the award.
+Please note that for administrative purposes, the Faculty PI must be in the same department as the lead graduate student.
+Faculty PIs are not expected to take an active role in the working group’s research or programming; their sole responsibility is to help facilitate the administration of funding.